-I would really like to recommend is "Kamikaze Diaries: Reflections of Japanese Student Soldiers" by Emiko Ohnuki-Tierney.
-It's an analysis of the diaries and letters written by Japanese students who were conscripted and forced to join the tokkotai — the kamikaze forces.
+Professor Ohnuki-Tierney takes the diaries, letters, essays and poetry written by the Japanese students who were conscripted and forced to join the tokkotai — the kamikaze forces.
 What I found remarkable about these books is the way that they humanized these pilots.
-In America, of course, when you talk about Kamikaze, it has such a strong connotation and the stereotyping of that word, it has become the predominant image that we have of these young men, but in fact, a lot of the pilots who were conscripted were really the creme de la creme of young Japanese intellectuals.
+In America, of course, when you talk about kamikaze, the stereotyping of that word has become the predominant image that we have of these young men.
+But in fact, a lot of the pilots who were conscripted were really the creme de la crème of young Japanese intellectuals.

-They were fluent in many European languages, they read French poetry, they read German philosophy, they were able to think about and to discuss, and to write about the moral and ethical problems of war and the challenges that they faced in a way that I found absolutely heartbreaking and really interesting.
-The young men who are writing these letter and diaries are so present on the page.
-They really emerge as these sensitive, young, intelligent men confronting death, and not only confronting death but confronting the worst possible kind of death, knowing that their death will be contributing to the war.
+They were fluent in many European languages.
+They read French poetry.
+They read German philosophy.
+They were able to think about and to discuss and to write about the moral and ethical problems of war and the challenges that they faced in a way that I found absolutely heartbreaking.
+The young men who are writing these letters and diaries are so present on the page, they really emerge as sensitive, young, intelligent men who are confronting death — and not only confronting death, but confronting the worst possible kind of death, knowing that their death will be contributing to the war.
 Many of them were opposed to the war.
 They were in a real moral bind.